 How to Stop Pulling the Golf Ball (Causes, Fixes, & Tips to Stop Pulling Shots)

 A pull is a golf shot that starts left of your target and stays on that line until it lands.
-Pulled shots often feel good and travel a long way, but they aren’t going to give you the accuracy you need to get the ball close to the hole.
+Pulled shots often feel good and travel a long way, but they don’t give you the accuracy you need to get the ball close to the hole.

 Sound familiar?

-If you struggle with a pull, I’ll show you how to stop pulling golf shots using some of my best tips and tricks.
-Most importantly, you will learn why this pull happens so you can better understand your game and make better on course decisions.
+If you struggle with pulling shots, this guide will show you how to stop pulling golf shots using some of the best tips and tricks.
+Most importantly, you’ll learn why this pull happens, helping you better understand your game and make smarter course management decisions.

 Pulling Golf Shots (Key Takeaways)

-If you need to save this guide to read the next time you are out on the range with a club in your hand, I completely understand.
-For now, here are a few of the key points to know about pulling a shot and how it can be fixed.
+If you need to save this guide to read later when you’re out on the range, that’s understandable.
+For now, here are a few key points to know about pulling a shot and how to fix it:

-• A pull shot is caused by the clubface being closed to the target; in addition, swinging outside to inside for right-handed golfers is what will cause the pull to the left.
+- A pull shot is caused by the clubface being closed to the target, and swinging outside to inside for right-handed golfers will result in a pull to the left.

-• The pull can be caused by improper alignment, a grip that is too strong, the ball position too far forward, or improper wrist angles throughout the golf swing.
+- The pull can be caused by improper alignment, a grip that’s too strong, ball position too far forward, or improper wrist angles throughout the swing.

-• A pull shot can also include a pull slice or a pull hook.
+- A pull shot can also lead to a pull slice or a pull hook.

-• To fix a pull, you must match your clubface to the proper path; clubface direction is influenced by the angle of the wrists at impact.
+- To fix a pull, you must match your clubface to the proper path; the direction of the clubface is influenced by the angle of the wrists at impact.

 What is a Pulled Shot in Golf?

-To fully understand the pull, you have to know a bit about the ball flight laws.
+To fully understand the pull, you must know a bit about the ball flight laws.

 Notice with the pull shot, the clubface is always closed to the target.